grnet/snf-image-creator/docs/install.rst

 Install snf-image-creator using official packages
 =================================================

-This method of installing snf-image-creator boasts all the advantages of Ubuntu's APT installation:
+This method of installing snf-image-creator has all the advantages of Ubuntu's APT installation:

 * Automatic resolution of dependencies
 * Simple installation of consequent updates